phukon/setup-cli-app/cli/README.md

 ## 🏎️ Usage

-1. Run <kbd>pnpm setup-cli-app init</kbd>.
+1. Run <kbd>npx setup-cli-app init</kbd>.
 Follow the instructions.
 This scaffolds your project.
 2. Set your config and schema at src/config. (check schema.json)<br/>
 Upon building this TypeScript project, priority is given to configurations specified within the `package.json` file.
 Consequently, removing configurations from `package.json` will prompt the tool to adopt the new settings from the <kbd>tool.config.js</kbd> file.